akristen/biggerpain/content/docs/ai-monitoring/intro-aim.md

 You can access all this information and more from the New Relic platform, then create alerts and dashboards to help you effectively manage your AI data and improve performance.

-## Improve AI performance with AI monitoring
+## Improve AI performance with monitoring for AI

 AI monitoring can help you answer critical questions about AI app performance: are your end users waiting too long for a response?
 Is there a recent spike in token usage?
 Are there patterns of negative user feedback around certain topics?
 With AI monitoring, you can see data specific to the AI-layer: